salman-abedin/tide.sh/README.md

 ![](preview.gif)

-# tide: A minimal Transmission CLI client
+# tide: A minimal Transmission CLI client written in shellscript

 tide is a minimal TUI for the BitTorrent client [Transmission](https://transmissionbt.com/).